andrewcooke/bnum/README.md

 associate *values* with enumerations.
 These are often integers, counting from 0 or 1, or bit fields.

-With Bnum, you can choose the kind of value using a mixin:
+With Bnum, you can choose the kind of value using a mixin.
+The default value is the name, but alternatives include `Bits`, `FromZero` and `FromOne`:

 ```python
 >>> class Emphasis(Bnum, Bits):